Clay Kirby: Big Red Machine

-In November 1973 Kirby was traded to the Reds for outfielder Bobby Tolan and the move paid off as Kirby went 12-9 with an ERA of 3.28 as the Reds won 98 games.
-In 1975, Kirby was one of six starters to win 10 or more games for the Big Red Machine, who won the National League title as he went 10-6 with an ERA of 4.72 in 19 starts.
+In November 1973 Kirby was acquired by the Reds for outfielder Bobby Tolan and the move paid off as Kirby went 12–9 with an ERA of 3.28 as the Reds won 98 games.
+In 1975, Kirby was one of six starters to win 10 or more games for the Big Red Machine, who won the National League title as he went 10–6 with an ERA of 4.72 in 19 starts.
 The Reds later won the 1975 World Series, but Kirby did not play in the series.

 He was sent to the Montreal Expos for Bob Bailey on December 12, 1975.
 In January 1976 Kirby was stricken with a long bout of pneumonia before he joined the Expos in Florida for spring training.
 He was still weak and had a sore shoulder when the season opened.
-He got off to a miserable start and never recovered and in the 1976 season he fell to 1-8 with an ERA of 5.72, and it was his final major league season.
+He got off to a miserable start and never recovered and in the 1976 season he fell to 1–8 with an ERA of 5.72, and it was his final major league season.
 Montreal released him on December 2, 1976.
 In January 1977 the Padres picked up their former pitcher to give him another chance.
-They invited him to their spring-training camp in Yuma, Arizona.
+They invited him to their spring training camp in Yuma, Arizona.
 A knee injury in the final week of spring training delayed his comeback try for almost two months.
-The Padres placed him in their Pacific Coast League farm club in Hawaii.
-He won his first game for the Islanders on June 18, but never won another.
+The Padres placed him with their Pacific Coast League farm club in Hawaii.
+He won his first game for the Islanders on June 18, though never won another.
 According to teammate John D'Acquisto in his book Fastball John, "Game after game, I would see him step off the mound in despair, unable to do what he had done all through high school and through much of his time at the major league level: pitch competitive baseball."
-His record for the season was one win, seven losses, and an earned-run average of 7.95.
+His record for the season was 1–8 with an ERA of 7.95.

 After San Diego gave up on Kirby, he tried out with the Minnesota Twins during spring training in 1978.
 He lasted only two weeks before he was released.
-Kirby was out of Organized Baseball before his 30th birthday.
+Kirby was out of organized baseball before his 30th birthday.

 In his eight seasons in the Major Leagues, Kirby played 261 games (239 started) and had a 75–104 record with a 3.84 ERA, 42 complete games, eight shutouts, 1,548 innings pitched and 1,061 strikeouts.